jshholland/inv.alid.pw/index.md

 # Josh Holland
 {: .page-header}

-I'm a former student of Mathematics at Keble
-College, Oxford, and currently working for [Sirius Corporation] in Surrey.
+Former student of Mathematics at Keble College, Oxford, currently working for [Sirius Corporation] in Surrey.
 {: .lead}

 <div class="row" markdown="1">

 <div class="col-md-5" markdown="1">

+## About me

 In the day, I spend most of my time writing [Puppet] code to deploy software such as [Icinga] and [Drupal].
 At evenings and weekends, I try to